Key Takeaways

 Chamomile only has about 6 mg of apigenin per serving or 1.2% of 220 mg, and the benefit it provides to sleep in insomnia and postpartum women is modest.
 It may not be potent enough to cause benzo-like problems but still enough to be of minor benefit.

-Lemon balm (melissa officinalis) is an herb that has generally sedative properties to a minor degree.
+Lemon balm (melissa officinalis) is a herb that has minor sedative properties.
 While definitely not up there with benzodiazepine pharmaceuticals, it’s still something that deserves the whole “do not operate heavy machinery after taking” warning.

-While initially studied for generalized anxiety, it was later found that sleep disturbances associated with anxiety were helped with lemon balm.
+While initially studied for generalized anxiety, it was later found that lemon balm helped sleep disturbances associated with anxiety.
 Later studies also found similar results in menopausal women.

 Since it’s a rather big market there are a lot of things out there purported to work, which don’t, but let’s target the popular guys first.

-The three worst natural sleep aids are those that are relatively popular, perhaps not the best sellers, but definitely the ones that have little to no reason to be sold for sleep.
+The two worst natural sleep aids are those that are relatively popular, perhaps not the best sellers, but definitely the ones that have little to no reason to be sold for sleep.

 Used initially to supplement two minerals that are deficient in the diet, it’s often used as a natural sleep aid and is known for supposedly causing wacky “ZMA Dreams.”